mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ###### 18:58

 The group of Prajnaparamita sutras were compiled in the beginning of A.D. by Indian people.
-Indian people like very much the... whatever it is... conceptualize, everything conceptualized.
+Indian people like very much the ... conceptualizing, everything conceptualized.
 Their conception is extending in all directions, beyond time and beyond space.
 That's why if you read the Buddhist scriptures written by Indian people, they use lots of numbers.
 In modern people, in our days, [...] the number billions is maybe (the) top.
 But Indian people use more than billions.
 That is kalpas, eons – completely beyond measure of human speculation.
 And also, they try to express, try to teach the basic nature of human being, which is called emptiness.
 But that emptiness is exactly expressed by conscious thought.
 Huge.

 So Prajnaparamita is what is called The Perfection of Wisdom.
 (The) Indian people try to explain what wisdom is, according to concept.
 So, for instance, in Diamond Sutra, it says: